-3.1.3 Stock trading - hereunder trading systems
+3.1.3Stock trading - hereunder trading systems

-Only shares issued by public limited companies (ASA) or corresponding foreign companies can be listed on a regulated market (hereunder a stock exchange) in Norway.
+Only shares issued by public limited companies (ASA) or corresponding foreign companies can be listed on a regulated market with license as a stock exchange in Norway.
 In addition, there are requirements with regard to the size, business history and ownership dispersion of the company, as well as the disclosure of information relating to the company's earnings, financial position and business activities in general.